 - Contact your local rabies prevention program investigator.

 How to Care for a Bat Bite

-If you see a bat bite or in cases where saliva or brain material from a dead bat gets into someone's eyes, nose, mouth or wound:
+If you are bitten by a bat or if saliva or brain material from a bat gets into someone's eyes, nose, mouth, or an open wound:

 - Wash the area thoroughly with soap and water.

 - Seek medical help.
-Contact your health care provider.
+Contact a health care provider.